List of Hollyoaks characters introduced in 2018: Sylver McQueen

 Sylvester "Sylver" McQueen, played by David Tag, made his first on screen appearance on 27 June 2018.
 The character and Tag's casting details were announced on 22 May 2018.
 Tag previously appeared in the series as PCSO Rocco in May 2016.
 Sylver is a member of the established McQueen family and the half-brother of Goldie McQueen (Chelsee Healey).
 His backstory states that he was raised on a farm by their Catholic mother, Breda (Moya Brady), and his stepfather, Vinnie, who was abusive.
 He was sentenced to prison after murdering Vinnie.
 Sylver arrives after being released from prison and quickly clashes with Goldie.
 Justin Harp, reporting for Digital Spy, suggested that Sylver would have a love interest.

 In a later interview, Tag said that his character was "calm in nature" until something "hits a button or triggers him off.
 Tag said that Sylver's time in prison has turned him into a "workout fanatic" and also made him deal quickly with any problems that he faces, saying that the "experiences have made him into quite a well-rounded person.

 Sylver arrives in Hollyoaks upon his release from prison, having served eighteen years for killing his abusive stepfather, Vinnie.
 He is eager to reunite with his half-sister Goldie but she is reluctant to embrace because he killed her father.
 However she comes around after understanding that it was a case of self-defence.
 Sylver is shown to have a history with village resident Simone Loveday (Jacqueline Boatswain), who was the lawyer that failed to get Sylver off during his murder trial and Sylver still holds some resentment towards her.
 On 12 January 2022, Sylver died following an explosion in the Pateserie, Bobby being a huge factor of his death by not telling people where he was.
+On 20 January 2026 it was announced that Sylver would be making a one off special return in a McQueen "what if" sernario regarding the exit of John Paul McQueen.